-ELA/Literacy - RI.K.1 With prompting and support, ask and answer questions about key details in a text.
-(K-ESS2-2) W.K.1 Use a combination of drawing, dictating, and writing to compose opinion pieces in which they tell a reader the topic or the name of the book they are writing about and state an opinion or preference about the topic or book.
-(K-ESS2-2) W.K.2 Use a combination of drawing, dictating, and writing to compose informative/explanatory texts in which they name what they are writing about and supply some information about the topic.
-(K-ESS2-2) W.K.7 Participate in shared research and writing projects (e.g., explore a number of books by a favorite author and express opinions about them).
+ELA/Literacy - RI.CR.K..1 With prompting and support, ask and answer questions about key details in an informational text (e.g., who, what, where, when, why, how).
+(K-ESS2-2)

+W.AW.K.1 Use a combination of drawing, dictating, and writing to compose opinion pieces on a topic or text (e.g., My favorite book is...).
+(K-ESS2-2) W. IW.K.2 Use a combination of drawing, dictating, and writing to compose informative/explanatory texts to convey ideas.
+(K-ESS2-2) W.WR.K.5 With prompting and support generate questions through shared research in response to a topic, text, or stimulus (e.g. event, photograph, video, book)..
 (K-ESS2-1)

 Mathematics - MP.2 Reason abstractly and quantitatively.
 (K-ESS2-1) MP.4 Model with mathematics.
 (K-ESS2-1) K.CC.A Know number names and the count sequence.
-(K-ESS2-1) K.MD.A.1 Describe measurable attributes of objects, such as length or weight.
+(K-ESS2-1) K.M.A.1 Describe measurable attributes of objects, such as length or weight.
 Describe several measurable attributes of a single object.
-(K-ESS2-1) K.MD.B.3 Classify objects into given categories; count the number of objects in each category and sort the categories by count.
+(K-ESS2-1) K.DL.A.3 Classify objects into given categories; count the number of objects in each category and sort the categories by count.
 (K-ESS2-1)